If you’re looking to increase the humidity in your home, you’ve likely come across three very similar devices.

 Diffusers are considerably safe, but there are a few things to keep in mind, especially if you have children or pets.

 Some diffusers can become quite hot as they heat the water and oils.
-This can be dangerous if in the reach of young children.
+This can be dangerous if within the reach of young children.

 Cool-mist humidifiers are safe to have around pets and children.
 They do not create heat or disperse potentially harmful essential oils.
 However, you may still want to keep them out of children’s reach to avoid the device being knocked over.